WSLockhart/WSLockhart.github.io/index.md

 and only a kind of union of the two will preserve an independent reality."  - Hermann Minkowski

 > "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg

+> "If I have seen further it is by standing on the shoulders of Giants." - Isaac Newton

 ### Videos: